A Survey of UAV Communication Networks: Roles, Power Sources, and Security: UAV integration with Emerging technologies

 \section{UAV integration with Emerging technologies}

 As communication networks approach beyond 5G and towards 6G, UAVs are paving their way to become smarter and faster by integrating with emerging technologies.
-One promising approach is the integration of Digital Twin (DT) Technology, to create a virtual replica of an UAV based communications network either of an aerial base station or a relay network as illustrated in Figure \ref{fig:4}, that illustrates bidirectional (two-way) sync environment.
-UAV collects data from the base station in the physical environment and forwards it to a cloud digital twin server for storage.
-The DT framework processes, updates the virtual model to support network monitoring, predicting and optimizing the actual network.
+One promising approach is the integration of digital twin (DT) technology, to create a virtual replica of an UAV based communications network either of an aerial base station or a relay network as illustrated in Figure \ref{fig:4}, which illustrates a bidirectional (two-way) sync environment.
+A UAV collects data from a base station in the physical environment and forwards it to a cloud DT server for storage.
+The DT framework processes and updates the virtual model to support monitoring, predicting, and optimizing the actual network.
 The control and optimization data is fed to the UAV via the virtual network scenarios making it a closed loop for management of the network.
 The virtual model is continuously updated with real time information which can be obtained from real time telemetry and performance parameters of the physical network that enable simulation, monitoring and optimization of the physical network are updated in real time.
 By utilizing the DT technology, UAV networks can achieve goals like enhanced coverage, monitoring wear and tear for timely replacement of components and proper allocation of resources, which will increase the reliability due to more predictability in environments, deployment scenarios of the infrastructure, user mobility and network topology \cite{ref24,dt1,dt2}.

-Integrated sensing and Communications (ISAC) is gaining popularity, where UAVs use a combined wave for both communications (with Ground stations, terrestrial UEs and with other UAVs) and sensing the environment (detecting objects, observing terrains).
-Through ISAC, the simultaneous integration helps UAV to perform communication and sensing over the same spectrum.
+ISAC is gaining popularity, where UAVs use a combined wave for both communications (with ground stations, terrestrial UEs, and other UAVs) and sensing the environment (detecting objects and observing terrains).
+Through ISAC, the simultaneous integration helps UAVs to perform communication and sensing over the same spectrum.
 This makes efficient spectrum resource management possible and spectrum resources are also conserved.
 This simultaneous approach is also useful in search and rescue operations \cite{ref25,et1,et2}.
 Another trend that can be focused on is the integration of UAVs with AI.
-Using AI, dynamic allocation of spectrum, trajectory planning, swarm formations, and UAV channel selection requirements can be amended as per operation whereabouts \cite{ref26,ai1,ai2}.
+Using AI, dynamic allocation of spectrum, trajectory planning, swarm formation, and UAV channel selection requirements can be amended as per the operation whereabouts \cite{ref26,ai1,ai2}.